Psychology: Behaviorist

-A tenet of behavioral research is that a large part of both human and lower-animal behavior is learned.
-A principle associated with behavioral research is that the mechanisms involved in learning apply to humans and non-human animals.
-Behavioral researchers have developed a treatment known as behavior modification, which is used to help individuals replace undesirable behaviors with desirable ones.
+A tenet of behavioral research is that a large part of both human and other animal behavior is learned and that the mechanisms involved in learning apply to both humans and non-human animals.
+Behavioral researchers have developed a treatment known as behavior modification to help individuals replace undesirable behaviors with desirable ones.

 Early behavioral researchers studied stimulus–response pairings, now known as classical conditioning.
-They demonstrated that when a biologically potent stimulus (e.g., food that elicits salivation) is paired with a previously neutral stimulus (e.g., a bell) over several learning trials, the neutral stimulus by itself can come to elicit the response the biologically potent stimulus elicits.
+They demonstrated that when a biologically potent stimulus (e.g., food that elicits salivation) is paired with a previously neutral stimulus (e.g., a bell) over several learning trials, the neutral stimulus can, by itself, come to elicit the response the biologically potent stimulus elicits.
 Ivan Pavlov—known best for inducing dogs to salivate in the presence of a stimulus previously linked with food—became a leading figure in the Soviet Union and inspired followers to use his methods on humans.
 In the United States, Edward Lee Thorndike initiated "connectionist" studies by trapping animals in "puzzle boxes" and rewarding them for escaping.
 Thorndike wrote in 1911, "There can be no moral warrant for studying man's nature unless the study will enable us to control his acts."
-From 1910 to 1913 the American Psychological Association went through a sea change of opinion, away from mentalism and towards "behavioralism."
+From 1910 to 1913, the American Psychological Association underwent a major change in orientation, away from mentalism and towards "behavioralism".
 In 1913, John B. Watson coined the term behaviorism for this school of thought.
 Watson's famous Little Albert experiment in 1920 was at first thought to demonstrate that repeated use of upsetting loud noises could instill phobias (aversions to other stimuli) in an infant human, although such a conclusion was likely an exaggeration.
 Karl Lashley, a close collaborator with Watson, examined biological manifestations of learning in the brain.